 Maybe the reason you are reluctant to go is because of finances.
-This regrettably is the reason why many don’t go.
+This, regrettably is the reason why many don’t go.
 There is financial aid but sometimes it is simply not enough to cover all the costs.
-The thoughts of putting extra financial burden on parents might feel like too much.
+The thought of putting an extra financial burden on parents might feel like too much.

 Talk to Counsellors

 Depending on your reason, I would advise you to talk to as many people as possible.
 That’s not to say you will change your mind about going to college, but it is important to have all the facts available before you commit to any decision.

 Counselors are there for that reason.
 They know that college is not for everyone, but they also don’t want you to just drop off the world.
 You have managed to get to your senior year of high school which, to be honest, is a great achievement in itself.
 Every year about 25% of high school kids fail to graduate either on time or at all.
 7 thousand kids per day drop out.
 That is a whopping 1.2 million per year (dosomething.org)

 There are so many different routes now available as an alternative to the traditional college degree.
 School teachers and counselors are your best first option to chat about this.
 It is also important to keep your parents informed and in the loop.
 Maybe you have siblings already in college.
 Chat with them about how you are feeling.

 Seek out friends of your parents or parents of friends who didn’t go to college.
 Discuss what route they took.
 Are they happy with their choice?
 Did they regret not going?
 Or are they happy that they chose a different course?
 Are they financially stable?
 These are all important, viable questions.
 Get a good cross-section of people.
 Don’t see it as people trying to change your mind but as getting an overall view of what not going to college will look like for your future.